-To prevent serious injury from a fire caused by sparks, use a hydraulic cutter or other tools that do not generate sparks when cutting the vehicle.

-If the SRS airbag, seatbelt pretensioner, pop up hood or active headrest has already been activated, the inflator can be cut.
+- To prevent serious injury from a fire caused by sparks, use a hydraulic cutter or other tools that do not generate sparks when cutting the vehicle. - If the SRS airbag, seat belt pretensioner, pedestrian protection active system or active headrest has already been activated, the inflator can be cut.